Caetanods/Dipsadidae_color_evolution/README.md

 This code will run the analysis, do simulations and make the graphs.

 To run the complete analysis.
 Follow the order of scripts specified bellow:
- - 1) data-preparation.R (For all the alternative categorizations too.
-Then need to load the saved data in the BiSSE script.)
+ - 1) data-preparation.R "Prepare all the data for the analyses.
+Including the different categorizations."
- - 2) BiSSE-analysis.R (This just run one of the BiSSE analysis.
-Need to collapse all estimation in this script.
-Thus the prepare data script need to prepare the dataset for all the runs and identify in a good way all the different types of analysis.)
+ - 2) BiSSE-analysis.R "Make the analysis for the main categorization and also the three other categories."

 The list of data used in all analyses:
  - "./data/beast_ingroup_100_posterior_sample.nex"
  - "./data/species_list.csv"
  - "./data/coloration_data.csv"
  - "./data/data_for_BiSSE.RData"
+ - "./data/data_for_BiSSE-alt.RData"

 Note that only few changes are needed in order to run a similar analysis in your own dataset.